whatisnuclear/website/fast-reactor.md

 </div>

-Uranium was found to be plentiful, and the commercial nuclear industry favored the already-developed and operating thermal reactors.
+Uranium was found to be plentiful, and the commercial nuclear industry favored the already-developed and operating slow-neutron reactors.
 Also, <a href="{% link recycling.md
 %}">recycling nuclear fuel</a> (as is often but not always called for in fast reactor fuel cycles) brings up <a href="{% link non-proliferation.md %}">proliferation concerns</a>
 that inspired the Jimmy Carter administration to cancel a large US effort to develop a